-One of the doyennes of the Indian art world, Nilima Sheikh’s engagement with art has spanned over four decades.
+One of the doyennes of the Indian art world, Nilima Sheikh’s engagement with art has spanned four decades.
 Her beautifully ephemeral landscapes using tempera on handmade paper, strongly influenced by Chinese, Persian, Central Asian, pre-Renaissance European and North Indian schools of tempera painting offer to the viewer exquisite narratives on loss, migration and exile.
 Her depiction of narration eschews the use of perspective in favour of a style of representation that seems to exist outside time.
 There is a visual and textual layering where geographies are infused with diverse histories.
 Many of her paintings explore the idea of the return to a site of past violence, especially Kashmir.
 Others like When Champa Grew Up centre on the experience of womanhood.
-To each of her work, is an extraordinary density and narrative depth and also, a commitment to feminist realities.
+Each of her works, offers an extraordinary density and narrative depth and also, a commitment to feminist realities.
 Nilima Sheikh’s detailed etching of the expressions of her characters, the glowing, textile-like colours and her concern for traditional art forms (a legacy of her mentor KG Subramanyan’s training) all come together to illuminate scrolls, curtains, boxes and even a whole shamiana.
-Her works are defined by richness and subtlety conflating ancient mythology with modern history.
+Her works are defined by richness and subtlety conflating ancient mythology and modern history.

 The artist lives and works in Baroda and Delhi.